camapac/spring-boot-multiple-dao-access-layer/README.md

 Project using:
 Java 8, Spring boot 2, Spring data jpa, Hibernate, Mysql.

-The project haven't finish because i just do the project yesterday night due workload at the company The project try to using both data dao layer: Spring data JPA, and Hibernate Custom.
+The project try to using both data dao layer: Spring data JPA, and Hibernate Custom.
 In the real project we can select one.